OpenAPI Interface Calling Methods

 const now = Math.floor(Date.now() / 1000);

-// If token exists and has not expired, skip acquisition
+// If token exists and is not expired, skip retrieval process

 if (accessToken && expiry && now < expiry) {